-It's a simple online service allowing businesses to automatically send appointment reminders to their clients via text and email.
+It's a simple online service allowing businesses to automatically send appointment or events reminders to their clients via text and email.

 You enter your client contact details, connect to your online appointment calendar(s) such as Google Calendar, and, well, that's it!
-In the background the service looks for client names in your calendar events and when it finds a match sends them an SMS and/or email.
+In the background the service looks for client names in your calendar events (for the next 30 days) and when it finds a match sends them an SMS and/or email.
 They like it because it's a useful, non-obtrusive reminder and businesses like it because the client is less likely to forget.

 SMS Client Reminders uses the secure SSL protocol meaning all data is encrypted when being set across the web.

 SMS Client Reminders is available in: USA, Canada, United Kingdom, Bermuda, Albania, Australia, Austria, Belgium, Brazil, Brunei, Cyprus, Czechia, DR Congo, Denmark, France, Germany, Greece, Hong Kong, Hungary, India, Ireland, Israel, Italy, Jamaica, Malaysia, Mauritius, Netherlands, New Zealand, Norway, Philippines, Poland, Portugal, Romania, Singapore, South Africa, Spain, Sweden, Switzerland, Tanzania.